venkateshakula1729/cs425-2025-/Homeworks/A4/README.md

 ## Declaration
 I declare that this implementation is our original work.
 All sources have been properly referenced, and no code has been plagiarized.

-## Feedback
-Suggestions for future improvements:
-- The assignment was well-structured and helped in understanding multi- threaded socket programming.
-- Some clarifications regarding the expected behavior of group messaging would have been helpful.